 Headlamp strobe light dance party

 I’m Julia from Small-bany (Albany), NY and I’m often referred to as Ribs because of the abundance of Julias at Bates.
 I’m a huge math and physics nerd so if you ever want a friend to celebrate Pi Day with, I’m your gal!
-Between being in The Merimanders (the all female a cappella group) and being in a band with my one and only co-aesop leader, Maxwell, I spend quiet a bit of my time rockin’ out to music.
-I’m also an avid environmentalist and my current hobby is making art projects out of recycled materials (like a coffee table out of bottle caps or bowls out of old scratched up records).
+I’m a frisbee throwin, hockey puck slappin, adventure seeker that likes to boogie.
+I also sing and fiddle and make art out of trash (like a coffee table out of bottle caps or bowls out of old scratched up records).

-Hey guys!
-I’m Max, a soon-to-be Junior from the almighty New York State.
-I love music, backpacking, people, paninis, and other generally awesome things, and I can’t wait to hang out with all you AESOPers next fall!!
-I’m studying education and other social sciency stuff – I also do lots of volunteering in Lewiston, play lots of guitar at Bates and grew up doing lots of outdoorsy stuff back home in New York and out in Colorado.
+Hey friends!
+I’m Max, a soon-to-be senior from the almighty New York State.
+I love music, backpacking, people, social change, and other generally awesome things, and I can’t wait to hang out with all you AESOPers next fall!!
+I’m studying education and other social sciency stuff – I also do community work in Lewiston, play lots of guitar at Bates and grew up doing oodles of outdoorsy stuff back home in New York and out in Colorado.
 I’ve been in abroad in Nepal for the past few months, and absolutely can’t wait to get back to Maine and kick off the year with you all!